I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Many individual perennial plants are quite expensive to buy from garden centres.
 Some can be quite difficult to grow from seed.
 However, there are some beautiful perennials that you can grow quite easily and cheaply.
 Like a returning friend, they will reward you with flowers year after year.

-Here are our top recommendations!
+Here are our top five recommendations!

 1. Rudbeckia ‘Black-Eyed Susan’

 Rudbeckia is the name for a vibrant group of summer and autumn-flowering perennials and annuals.
 This variety is given the name “black eye” for their dark, brown-purple centres to golden yellow daisy-shaped flowers.
 They are giant bullseyes for pollinators such as bees and wasps.
 They generally grow up to 3 feet tall and prefer full or partial sun.

 You can plant seed in trays or straight into the ground once it has warmed up in early spring.
 Once established, they require little maintenance other than deadheading.
 This perennial dies back to the ground each autumn, then fresh new growth appears again in the following spring.

 Echinacea, commonly called coneflowers, are loved by cottage gardeners and butterfly enthusiasts alike.
 They have large daisy flowers with purple or pink petals surrounding an orange-brown central cone.
 They are tough and do not need staking and make a really good cut flower.